• Highly Potent and SelectiveInhibitors of CK1 Kinases

 Goal: Development of highly potent and selective inhibitors of CK1

 The small-molecule inhibitors developed by CasInvent Pharma are designed to target with high selectivity and activity individual isoforms of serine-threonine kinases from the Casein kinase 1 (CK1) family.
-In our research, we have focused on the isoforms CK1 δ, ε as therapeutic targets for the treatment of chronic lymphocytic leukemia (CLL), and CK1 α for acute myeloid leukemia (AML).
+In our research, we have focused on the isoforms CK1 δ, ε as therapeutic targets for the treatment of resistance in melanoma, TNBC and pancreatic cancer, and CK1 α for the treatment of acute myeloid leukemia (AML), with special focus on venetoclax resistance.

-Targeting of the kinase CK1 α has been also recently recognized as an attractive therapeutic strategy for the treatment of AML and myelodysplastic syndrome (MDS).
+Targeting of the kinase CK1 α has been also recently recognized as an attractive therapeutic strategy for the treatment of AML .
+Similarly, in the realm of AML biology, this hematologic malignancy is marked by highly heterogeneous disease courses and an unclear pathogenesis.
+Our exploration of the pathological cell signaling in AML has predominantly focused on regulators governing cell migration and the interactions between leukemic cells and their supportive microenvironment.
+This microenvironmental support often contributes to the survival of tumor cells, disease progression, and resistance to therapeutic interventions.
 However, most of the published studies have used small-molecule inhibitors with low potency and poor kinase selectivity.
 Our recently identified series of molecules contains potent and highly selective inhibitors of CK1 α, with minimal off-target effects at therapeutic doses.

 Casinvent our science